A Gender Transformative Approach

 Gender norms restrict women’s decision making power and control over their bodies, which reduces their ability to protect their sexual health and limits their access to services.

-Moreover, gender-based violence increases the risk of contracting HIV and living with HIV increases one’s risk of experiencing GBV.
-One in five women and girls have experienced GBV by an intimate partner in the past 12 months.
+Moreover, gender-based violence increases the risk of contracting HIV and living with HIV increases one’s risk of experiencing gender-based violence.
+One in five women and girls have experienced gender-based violence by an intimate partner in the past 12 months.
 This fact of gender inequality and others are listed under SDG-5, illustrating the many ways in which women and girls are affected.

 In the fight against AIDS, rigid gender norms do not only relate to women: it affects everyone.
 While norms vary from place to place, and over time, they have very powerful influences on us.
 Norms around masculinity also imprison men and boys.
 Not conforming to these gender norms can lead to stigmatisation or even persecution.
 The LGBTQ+ community are particularly discriminated against, and homosexual sex is illegal in many countries.